-The WOWC appreciates the proposals in Bill 185, the Cutting Red Tape to Build More Homes Act, 2024, including the elimination of the five-year phase-in of development charge rates (introduced under Bill 23) and developmentrelated charge exemptions and discounts for affordable residential units.
+BACKGROUND The WOWC appreciates the actions taken in Bill 185, the Cutting Red Tape to Build More Homes Act, 2024, including the elimination of the five-year phase-in of development charge rates (introduced under Bill 23) and development-related charge exemptions and discounts for affordable residential units.
 The WOWC recognizes this renewed approach to collaboration, however, there is still more required to assist the municipal sector.
 As AMO has highlighted, there is a need to reinstate both housing services and the cost of land as eligible DC costs.

 Together, these changes cost municipalities approximately \$4 billion over a 10-year period and will have a material impact on municipalities' ability to invest in community housing.
 Minister Calandra announced in December 2023 that consultations would soon take place to "inform potential legislative changes for the government's upcoming Housing Supply Action Plan that would enhance municipalities' ability to invest in housing-enabling infrastructure."

-When can the WOWC expect to receive the final details on the Province's commitment to municipalities, particularly measures to better assist small and rural communities?

-The WOWC requests equity for small and rural municipalities regarding housing infrastructure funding.

-BACKGROUND
+AS OF APRIL 2024, THREE OF 117 MUNICIPALITIESIN RURAL WESTERN ONTARIO HAVE RECEIVED FUNDING THROUGH THE BUILDING FASTER FUND.

+Total funding received of \$3.34M out of \$120M

-The WOWC requires information on how its small and rural upper-tier and single-tier municipalities can access the \$1-billion Municipal Housing Infrastructure Program, which is intended to support core infrastructure projects that help enable housing for growing and developing communities, such as roads and water infrastructure.
+117 municipalities in rural Western Ontario out of 444 in Ontario THE ASK The WOWC requests equity for small and rural municipalities regarding housing infrastructure funding, including final details on the Province's commitment to better assist these communities.
+BACKGROUND The WOWC requires information on how its upper- and single-tier municipalities can access the \$1-billion Municipal Housing Infrastructure Program, which is intended to support core infrastructure projects that help enable housing for growing and developing communities, such as roads and water infrastructure.
 The WOWC also requires a response on how its municipalities can access the 10 per cent (or \$120 million) of the Building Faster Fund that is being set aside for small, rural, and northern municipalities.
 This fund is intended to help build housing-enabling infrastructure and prioritize projects that speed up the increase of housing supply.

-As of April 2024, three of 117 municipalities in rural Western Ontario have received this funding, for a total of \$3.34 million, or 2.7% of the total funding, when they represent 26% of the municipalities in the Province.
+As of April 2024, three of 117 municipalities in rural Western Ontario have received this funding, for a total of \$3.34 million, or 2.7% of the total funding - although the WOWC represents 26% of the municipalities in the Province.
 STRATEGIC PRIORITY 2 INFRASTRUCTURE

+ISSUE

 As Western Ontario continues to be the economic driver of the Province, and more investments are being made in our region, we need to ensure that there is the infrastructure to support the growth.

+THE ASK

 The WOWC requires clear communication from the Province of Ontario on the infrastructure build out in Western Ontario, including clarity from the government on what to expect for utility investments, including hydroelectricity, natural gas, water, and wastewater.

+WESTERN ONTARIO

+\$40 billion 30,000 jobs

-The WOWC appreciates and recognizes the significant investments and efforts being made at the provincial and federal levels to attract investments to Western Ontario.
+BACKGROUND The WOWC appreciates and recognizes the significant investments and efforts being made at the provincial and federal levels to attract investments to Western Ontario.
 Unfortunately, the impact of the required infrastructure upgrades that are borne by municipalities are not offset by the limited funding provided to the municipal sector.
 As a result, local property taxpayers living and working in small and rural municipalities are paying a significant portion of the bill for the investments being attracted and created.
 Much as Ontario is Canada's economic driver, Western Ontario is the Province's economic driver.
 With that, comes the need for additional housing, workforce, and infrastructure.
 The region needs assistance from regional champions to advance this message on its behalf.

-STRATEGIC PRIORITY 3 WORKFORCE TO SUPPORT ECONOMIC GROWTH
+WORKFORCE TO SUPPORT ECONOMIC GROWTH